ualib/agda-algebras/algebras.lagda.rst

 In universal algebra we mainly deal with *finitary* operations in **Set** (the category of sets).
 We will identify the ``ntuple`` type with the function type 𝑛 → 𝐴.  Thus, the type of 𝑛-ary operations on 𝐴 is (𝑛 → 𝐴) → 𝐴.  Evaluating such an operation at the tuple 𝑎 : 𝑛 → 𝐴 is simply function application.

-As above, we denote and define the collection of all finitary operations on 𝐴 by :math:`\mathsf{Op}(A) = ⋃_{n<ω} ((𝑛 → A) → A)`.
+As above, we denote and define the collection of all finitary operations on 𝐴 by Op(𝐴) = :math:`⋃_{n<ω}` ((𝑛 → 𝐴) → 𝐴).
 Let us now develop a general formulation of composition of operations that is more elegant and computationally practical than the standard formulation.

 Recall, the standard description of operation composition: if 𝑓 : (𝑛 → 𝐴) → 𝐴 is an 𝑛-ary operation and :math:`g_i : (k_i → A) → A` is a :math:`k_i`-ary operation for each 0 ≤ 𝑖 < 𝑛, then the **composition of** 𝑓 **with** :math:`(g_0, \dots, g_{n-1})`, denoted :math:`f ∘ (g_0, \dots, g_{n-1})`, is usually expressed as follows: for each 𝑛-tuple of tuples,